 “Playing golf in harmony with nature is our self-image – and not just since yesterday.”
-Eicko Schulz-Hanssen, Managing Director of the St. Leon-Rot golf course in Baden-Württemberg attaches importance to “that from day 1 we have attached importance to having the right oil separators here, taking care of the fauna and flora, taking care of the resources.
+Eicko Schulz-Hanssen, for many years Managing Director of the St. Leon-Rot GC in Baden-Württemberg attaches importance to “that from day 1 we have attached importance to having the right oil separators here, taking care of the fauna and flora, taking care of the resources.
 It’s part of our DNA and always has been.”

-What used to be arable land at the border of the commercial area in Sankt Leon-Rot, has now not only become one of the top facilities on the German golf scene, but also a landscape shared by golfers, walkers, cyclists, animals and insects.
-It goes without saying that the club has been recertified several times in the “Golf and Nature” program of the German Golf Association .
+What used to be arable land at the border of the commercial area in St. Leon-Rot, has now not only become one of the top facilities on the German golf scene, but also a landscape shared by golfers, walkers, cyclists, animals and insects.
+It goes without saying that the club has been recertified several times in the “Golf and Nature” program of the German Golf Association.